sbhowmik7/PSSEcompare/README.md

 # PSSEcompare
 <b>DESCRIPTION:</b>
-Compares PSS®E sav or raw files using python and output difference in excel or py files.This is the commandline version based on [Gridcompare] (http://www.whit.com.au/gridcompare/) with the added fuctionality to include raw files as inputs to be compared.
+Compares PSS®E sav or raw files (v33+ or higher) using python and output the difference in excel or py files.This is the commandline version based on [Gridcompare] (http://www.whit.com.au/gridcompare/) with the added fuctionality to include raw files as inputs to be compared.

 <b>HISTORY:</b>